What's on and films to see in English on Friday / Saturday

 MUSIC

 Palma.
-22.00: Luis Correas at La Movida (Albo, s/n Commercial Centre Centro Park by Son Rapinya exit) in Palma.
+22.00 Last Cover at La Movida (Albo, s/n Commercial Centre Centro Park by Son Rapinya exit) in Palma.
 Info 627 961 687 or www.lamovidacafeconcierto.com.
-Tickets 10 euros.
+Free.

 MARKETS